 We know that excellent teaching has the greatest impact on pupil progress.
 But we also know that students only progress if they are engaged in their learning.
 VR can help with this; bring learning to life and set the scene for your scheme of work.
 Learning about volcanoes in Geography?
 Take your students to see a Supervolcano in Yellowstone National Park.
 Studying WW1 in History?
 Immerse yourself in the trenches.
 Trying to improve descriptive writing?
 Drop your class into the middle of Borneo rainforest.

 For VR to have a meaningful impact, it should be planned alongside the requirements of the national curriculum and embedded into your scheme of work.
-VR can be successfully incorporated into any area of the curriculum.
+We are a small team of qualified teachers who have developed a range of resources for you to use with your class following our workshops.
 See below for some subject specific examples.